Ouxsoft/LivingMarkup/README.md

 </p>

 ## About
-LivingMarkup is a customizable HTML templating engine.
-It processes DOM using customizable Elements with orchestrating with method calls to build dynamic markup.
+LivingMarkup is a HTML templating engine that orchestrates customizable Elements to build dynamic markup.

 ## Usage
 Here we'll add an abstraction layer to make major Bootstrap upgrades easy.